 Another challenge came up, which was the actual title of the property that was going to be delayed and this would impact our client significantly as his lease was ending soon.
-We were able to resolve this swiftly by speaking to council, the LRS and the clients solicitor on a regular basis to speed up this process.
+We were able to resolve this swiftly by speaking to council, the LRS and our clients solicitor on a regular basis to speed up this process.
 It didn’t help that the real estate agent was quite difficult to deal with too and that is why having a buyers’ agent on your side of the deal is crucial.

-The vendor was asking $900,000 for the property, but given our clients budget was $870,000 we were determined to secure the deal for under market value, which meant we had to use our strong negotiating power on this one.
+The vendor was asking $900,000 for the property, but given Matt’s budget was $870,000 we were determined to secure the deal for under market value, which meant we had to use our strong negotiating power on this one.
 We wanted to get it for under $860,000 to keep it well within our clients budget, so our offers began lower than this to give us room to play.
 The vendor and agent were continuing to push for for a higher price, however we stuck to our lower offers.

 Given the slower market, this worked in our favour in that we could take our time ensuring our client would get the property for the right price and did not pay too much.
-The result, securing the property for $854,000 which was a saving of $46,000 under their original asking price and $16,000 below our clients budget.
+The result, securing the property for $854,000 which was a saving of $46,000 under their original asking price and $16,000 below Matt’s budget.
 This was less than what many 3 bedroom townhouses were selling for in the area, which resulted in a very happy first home buyer.